Negeri Sembilan: Performing arts

 Negeri Sembilan also has traditional music like the Caklempong, Dikir Rebana, Tumbuk Kalang, and Bongai.

 The musical instruments used to bear some semblance to Sumatra, the ancestral home of the Minangkabau people.
 Dances like the tarian lilin (candle dance) and rentak kuda (the beat of the horse) are popular in Negeri Sembilan and the coordinated movements of the dancers in their colorful costumes in the Tarian Piring and the upbeat tempo of Tarian Randai.
 Each beat, rhythm and movement in these dances combines to form a story, maybe of a bygone myth or simply a reflection of the lifestyles of another era.

 They are usually performed at traditional festivities, cultural events and dinner-cum-cultural shows.

+Mantai

+Mantai is celebrated in Negeri Sembilan on the eves of Ramadan, Eid al-Fitr and Eid al-Adha.